uken/webflux-vertx-benchmark/README.md

 mvn package
 java -jar ./target/webflux-0.0.1-SNAPSHOT.jar

+# Build & Run netty
+The project is only compatible with Linux system(using epoll) cd netty mvn package java -jar ./target/netty-0.0.1-SNAPSHOT.jar

 # There will be three endpoints for each service:
 (POST)/json    , will echo what ever json from body to the response